Arpita-deb/Arpita-deb/README.md

 <p align="center">
   <em>
- As a curious Data Analyst, I possess expertise in Spreadsheets, SQL, R, Python, and Tableau, coupled with strong communication, problem-solving and critical thinking skills.
+ As a curious Data Analyst, I possess expertise in Spreadsheets, SQL, R, Python, and Power BI, coupled with strong communication, problem-solving and critical thinking skills.
 I thrive on adding value to my work and making a positive difference in the world through data-driven decisions.
-I approach challenges with humility and responsibility, always striving to improve and grow.
+I approach challenges with humility and responsibility, always striving to improve and enjoy the process.
 This Portfolio showcases the Data Analysis and Data Science projects I have completed for my internships and self-learning purposes.
 <br><br><br>

 </p>